javintx/mower/README.md

 Hexagon with the domain and use case logic of the mower application.

+### App hexagon

+Hexagon with the application logic of the mower application.

 # Requirements

 - It is necessary to have Java 11 or above installed.